korarei/blender_bpm_grid/README.md

 # blender_bpm_grid
-This addon creates a BPM grid on the timeline.
+This add-on creates a BPM grid on the timeline.
 The user can select the type of notes, the BPM, and whether to delete existing markers.

 ## Download
 Download this add-on from Github Release page.